What is Mental Status Examination

 Language

-For 99% of right-handed people and more than half of left-handed people, the left perisylvian cortex mediates the majority of language functions.
+Most right-handed people and more than half of left-handed people use the left perisylvian cortex for language.
+This area of the brain controls most language functions.
 Therefore, in approximately 95% of cases, an aphasia indicates left hemisphere damage.
 Assessments of spontaneous speech, understanding of spoken instructions, reading proficiency, reading comprehension, writing, and repetition should all be part of a basic language function examination.
 When the patient responds to open-ended questions, this assessment looks for paraphasic errors, abnormalities of content, disorders of output, and disorders of articulation.

 The examiner asks the patient to repeat sentences containing several nouns and pronouns, such as “That’s what she said to them yesterday” and “No ifs, ands, or buts,” to evaluate repetition.